Nurse Informaticist: Career, Education & Salary

 Certifications for nursing informatics professionals help validate their knowledge and skills in the field.
 The following are some of the certifications available in nursing informatics:

-• Informatics Nursing Certification (RN-BC®) – Offered by the American Nurses Credentialing Center (ANCC), this certification validates the competency of informatics nurses.
+• Informatics Nursing Certification (NI-BC®) – Offered by the American Nurses Credentialing Center (ANCC), this certification validates the competency of informatics nurses.

 • Certified Associate in Healthcare Information and Management Systems (CAHIMS) – Offered by the Healthcare Information and Management Systems Society (HIMSS), this certification focuses on healthcare information and technology management, including nursing informatics.